yolanmz/tp/docs/DeveloperGuide.md

 ## Instructions for Manual Testing
 ### Launch and Shutdown
 1. Launch and shutdown
    a.
-Download the jar file and copy into an empty folder
+Download the jar file and copy into an empty folder\n
    b.
-Run the jar file in your terminal using the command
+Run the jar file in your terminal with the command `java -jar techtoday.jar`